Chorus Reaches Important Milestone

 Success of European Concert Series

-In 2013 Brighton Festival Chorus was awarded support for a series of concerts in France and the UK throughout 2013 to 2015.
-Phase 1 was a tour of northern France in November 2013 to sing the Verdi Requiem.
-Phase 2 was a New Year concert in Rouen to sing Beethoven's Ninth Symphony.
-Phase 3 involved two further performances of the Verdi Requiem at the Backstage Centre in Essex in July, when Brighton Festival Chorus was joined by the Royal Opera House Thurrock Community Chorus.
+In 2013 Brighton Festival Chorus was awarded support for a series of concerts in France and the UK throughout 2013 and 2014.
+We toured northern France to sing the Verdi Requiem and Beethoven's Ninth Symphony, and gave two further performances of the Verdi Requiem at the Backstage Centre in Essex in July 2014, when Brighton Festival Chorus was joined by the Royal Opera House Thurrock Community Chorus.

-Brighton Festival Chorus has now completed all three stages of the concert series, and the European organising committee has been so pleased with the success of these concerts they have invited us to be a part of a new European project starting summer 2015.
-See News.
+The European organising committee has been so pleased with the success of these concerts they have invited us to be a part of a new European project starting this summer 2015.

 Join our mailing list